 Preparation of the ELP began in 2015 and has been through the following stages:

-We are now consulting on the next stage, a Regulation 18 Draft Plan.
+We recently consulted on the next stage, a Regulation 18 Draft Plan.

-Consultation on the Integrated Impact Assessment (IIA) accompanying the Regulation 18: Enfield Local Plan Main Issues and Preferred Approaches is also running at the same time.
+Consultation on the Integrated Impact Assessment (IIA) accompanying the Regulation 18: Enfield Local Plan Main Issues and Preferred Approaches also ran at the same time.

 The IIA comprises Sustainability Appraisal (SA) incorporating Strategic Environmental Assessment (SEA), Health Impact Assessment (HIA), Equalities Impact Assessment (EqIA), Community Safety Impact Assessment (CSIA) and Habitats Regulations Assessment (HRA).

 The Environmental Assessment of Plans and Programmes regulations (2004) the National Planning Policy Framework requires that all development plan documents are subject to a sustainability appraisal.

 The sustainability appraisal is needed to consider and communicate the key sustainability issues and effects of emerging policies and any reasonable alternatives.
 It runs alongside the development of a plan and informs the ongoing decision-making process.
 The document consulted on is a record of the appraisal work carried out to date.

 View the IIA documents:

 The timetable for the preparation of the Local Plan is set out in the Local Development Scheme.